natnael340/Mensch-rgere-dich-nicht/server/README.md

 ## WebSocket Compatibility

-This implementation includes a compatibility layer that allows the same client code to work with both the Python (WebSocket) and Node.js (Socket.IO) backends.
+This implementation includes a compatibility layer that allows the same client code to work with both the Python (WebSocket) and Node.js (WS) backends.
 See [WEBSOCKET.md](WEBSOCKET.md) for detailed information about the compatibility approach.

 ```javascript
 // Example client code that works with both backends